Nonadiabatic Quantum Dynamics of Molecules Scattering from Metal Surfaces: Theory

 \end{widetext} Here, $\mathbf{n} = [n_1,n_2,...,n_K]$, where $n_m$ is the occupation of the $m^\text{th}$ virtual bath state, which can be either $0$ or $1$.
 The norm is $\rvert n \rvert = \sum_{k=1}^K n_k$ and $\bar \sigma = -\sigma$.
 The creation and annihilation operators have also been rewritten in this notation, such that $d^{+}_{i_k} = d^{\dag}_{i_k}$ and $d^{-}_{i_k} = d^{}_{i_k}$.
 The reduced density matrix for the scattering molecule is obtained when all virtual bath states are unoccupied, such that $\rho_\text{mol} = \rho^{([0,0,...,0])}$.
 Each subsequent configuration of bath occupations, $\mathbf{n}$, then results in an additional auxiliary density operator (ADO), $\rho^{(\mathbf{n})}$, which collectively contain information about the influence of the bath on the dynamics of the molecule.
 The hierarchy is formed via the coupling of each ADO, $\rho^{(\mathbf{n})}$, up/down to ADO's of a higher/lower tier, $\rho^{(\mathbf{n\pm1}_k)}$, where

 The direct propagation of Eq.(\ref{HEOM}) quickly becomes computationally infeasible for systems with a large dimensionality of the Hilbert space, limiting its application to scattering systems consisting either of only a single nuclear degree of freedom, or restrictively small basis sets.
 Here, we overcome this limitation and enable the treatment of realistic molecular scattering systems consisting of multiple nuclear degrees of freedom, by reformulating the HEOM into a Schr\"odinger-like equation of motion for an extended wavefunction in twin space, which then facilitates the use of a matrix product state (MPS) representation of the state of the system \cite{shi18,borrelli19,takahashi24}.
 In doing so, the dimensionality of the molecular density matrix and ADOs scales polynomially with respect to the size of the vibrational basis set rather than exponentially, which is especially critical for the accurate treatment of vibrational, rotational, and translational degrees of freedom of a molecule where a large basis set is often needed.
-The explicit details of the reformulation are given in Section 1 of the supplementary material.
-Then, to propagate the resultant MPS, we employ the time-dependent alternating minimal energy (tAMEn) solver proposed by Dolgov \cite{dolgov19} and applied to HEOM by Borrelli et al. \cite{borrelli21,taka24}, in which the MPS bond dimensions and time-step size are adaptively altered throughout the propagation according to a specified error tolerance.
-The results presented here are converged with respect to this error tolerance.